Usage

 -s, --target-uri-scheme

---allow-merge Allow migration if the merge setting is enabled
+--allow-merge Allow migration if the merge setting is enabled.

---only The migration type
+--only The migration type: "resources" or "data".

---min-timestamp Minimum timestamp for filtering partitions
+--from-date Minimum timestamp for filtering partitions in YYYY-MM-DD HH:MM:SS format.

---max-timestamp Maximum timestamp for filtering partitions
+--to-date Maximum timestamp for filtering partitions in YYYY-MM-DD HH:MM:SS format.

 --allow-merge